5 Lung Cancer Risk Factors That Aren’t Smoking

 To learn more about our urgent care centers, call 888-MDNow-911 or visit www.MDNow.com.

 MD Now ® Urgent Care Walk-In Medical Centers is the leading provider of fast and affordable urgent care to adults and children in Palm Beach, Broward, and Miami-Dade counties.
-Our state-of-the-art, walk-in medical centers are open seven days a week from 8 a.m. to 8 p.m. to deliver an affordable and convenient alternative to long emergency room wait times and the limited hours of family physicians.
+Our state-of-the-art, walk-in medical centers are open seven days a week to deliver an affordable and convenient alternative to long emergency room wait times and the limited hours of family physicians.
 No appointment is necessary and major insurance plans are accepted.
 In addition to providing a comprehensive range of urgent care services to treat a variety of illnesses and injuries, our multiple locations offer digital x-rays, EKG, lab testing, physicals, immunizations, vaccines, occupational medicine, travel medicine and selected primary care services.
 Find the medical care you need with the convenience you want at MD Now.
 Call: 888-MDNow-911, online: www.MDNow.com.